denixx-dev/denixx-dev/README.md

 :computer: I am working on a project that is a program written on Java and Python that can recognize people on frames of a videofile

-:mailbox: How to reach me: @thalldjenis on Telegram
+:mailbox: How to reach me: @thalldjenis on Telegram and denissm2002@yandex.ru on E-Mail

 ### :hammer_and_wrench: Languages and Tools :